burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-This example demonstrates if somebody finds ref-qualifiers too messy for implementing `value()` methods, the C++23 feature with explicit object parameters provides an alternative syntax to write methods `g()`.
+This example demonstrates that if somebody finds ref-qualifiers too messy for implementing `value()` methods, the C++23 feature with explicit object parameters provides an alternative syntax to write methods `g()`.
 Essentially, this allows you to rewrite the ref-qualified member functions using a slightly different syntax.

 Feature-test macro: [__cpp_ref_qualifiers](https://en.cppreference.com/w/cpp/feature_test#cpp_ref_qualifiers)